 One solution to the innovation problem is to bring customers into the process.
-Because customers are the disruptive force in business.
 Yet, customers – their ideas, their perspectives, their creativity – are underutilized inside large organizations, caused by a disconnect between the people inside the company and the people they are trying to serve.
 Why is that?

 Kirsner says there’s often a fixed notion of who the customer is and what they want in the minds of senior leaders.
 Their beliefs were formed and cemented early in their careers as young sales reps or marketing associates – and haven’t changed much as they’ve risen through the ranks.
 Or, what’s worse, they figure that attending one or two in-person sessions with customers a year qualifies as enough.